icyJoseph/react-zero-to-beginner/05-using-react/README.md

 ### React DevTools

-There's a browser extension, which you can use to debug your application both in devevelopment and production.
+There's a browser extension, which you can use to debug your application both in development and production.

 - https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en